ResourcesEvescoBattery Energy Storage System Components

 Battery energy storage plays an essential role in today’s energy mix.
-As well as commercial and industrial applications battery energy storage enables electric grids to become more flexible and resilient.
-It allows grid operators to store energy generated by solar and wind at times when those resources are abundant and then discharge that energy at a later time when needed.
+As well as commercial and industrial applications, battery energy storage enables electric grids to become more flexible and resilient.
+It lets grid operators store abundant solar and wind energy for later use.
+Energy storage professionals, especially developers and EPCs, need a solid understanding of key BESS components and their interactions.

 There are many different chemistries of batteries used in energy storage systems.
-Still, for this guide, we will focus on lithium-based systems, the most rapidly growing and widely deployed type representing over 90% of the market.
+For this guide, we focus on lithium-based systems, which dominate over 90% of the market.

 In more detail, let’s look at the critical components of a battery energy storage system (BESS).